apache/flink/docs/content/docs/dev/python/dependency_management.md

 `-pyexec` or `--pyExecutable` when submitting the job.

 <span class="label label-info">Note</span> If the path of the Python interpreter refers to the
-uploaded Python archive file, it should be a relative path instead of absolute path.
+Python archive file, relative path should be used instead of absolute path.

 ### Python interpreter of client

 Python is needed at the client side to parse the Python user-defined functions during compiling the job.

-You could specify the custom Python environment used at the client side by activating it in the current session.
+You could specify the custom Python interpreter used at the client side by activating it in the current session.

 ```shell
 source my_env/bin/activate